Policies, programs, and practices that aim to prevent or avoid the harms associated with the use of alcohol or other drugs.

 - Low socioeconomic status or community poverty

-- Social & legal policies such as taxes, purchase or use restrictions, enforcement, legal status, penalties, school anti-drug policies
+- Social and legal policies such as taxes, purchase or use restrictions, enforcement, legal status, penalties, or school anti-drug policies

 - Media influence such as the frequency of exposure and nature of the representation of alcohol and other drugs

 Beginning substance use at an early age puts one at greater risk for substance use disorder development

 - Positive mutual attachment between parent and child